ablazleon/data_warehouse/README.md

 Service logs are proposed to be stored in a db, so to access them easily: it is propose to store them in a "warehouse", a redshift cluster.
 To do this these steps are followed:

-1. Setup: fill the dwh.cfg to configure the redshift cluster.
+1. Setup: fill the dwh.cfg to configure the redshift cluster (based on the calss script)
-2. create_rs_cluster.ipynb: to create the redshift cluster
+2. connect_rs_cluster.ipynb: to create the redshift cluster
 3. create_tables.py: to create the tables on it.
 4. etl.py: insert values in the tables created